mowen18/divvy-analytics/README.md

 ## Airflow Orchestration

-This project also includes a local Airflow extension for orchestrating the existing Divvy pipeline.
+Local Airflow extension for orchestrating the existing Divvy pipeline.
 The DAG lives at `airflow/dags/divvy_pipeline.py` and coordinates the current Python ingestion, Postgres SQL, and dbt steps without replacing that workflow.

 ```text
 check_raw_files